- Who Are We?

 - Providing customer service

-- Other related programs such as Florida Yards and Neighborhoods and 4-H
+- Other related programs such as the Florida-Friendly Landscaping™ Program and 4-H

 - The program includes classroom training via lectures, multimedia presentations, and group activities.

 - Volunteer a minimum of 35 hours a year